 - We organize monthly volunteer habitat restoration events at a total of eight sites operated by five different public agencies on both sides of the Bay.

-- GGAS advocacy has helped launch restoration projects at the Emeryville Crescent, Berkeley Meadow, Eastshore State Park, Heron’s Head Park, Alameda Wildlife Reserve, and Crissy Field Lagoon, Yerba Buena Island, and Pier 94.
+- GGAS advocacy has helped launch restoration projects at the Emeryville Crescent, Berkeley Meadow, Eastshore State Park, Heron’s Head Park, Alameda Wildlife Reserve, Crissy Field Lagoon, Yerba Buena Island, and Pier 94.

 Christmas Bird Count:

 We sponsor Christmas Bird Counts in San Francisco and Oakland as part of National Audubon’s nationwide CBC, the largest and oldest citizen science event in the world.
-Our Oakland count put more people int he field than any other CBC in 2014 and 2015.
+Our Oakland count put more people in the field than any other CBC in 2017.

 Golden Gate Audubon Society is a chapter of the National Audubon Society, which has 467 local chapters and 450,000 members throughout the U.S.